Blog

 }

-Now all is working fine but the end of the method DoSomeWork is executed before the end of our task, it's completely normal because we don't await the Task's result so the .NET Framework creates a new Task dedicated to our code, starts it and does not await to see what happens before continuing to execute the rest of the code.
+Now everything works fine but the end of the DoSomeWork method is executed before the end of our task.
+It's completely normal because we don't await the Task's result, so the .NET Framework creates a new Task dedicated to our code, starts it and does not wait to see what happens before continuing to execute the rest of the code.

-It could not be a problem if this piece of code is an atomic operation but if it's not, and if the code behind needs it to be completed to be executed then we have a bug here.
-To solve it, we could await for the end of this Task before executing the end of our method.
+It may not be a problem if this piece of code is an atomic operation, but if it's not, and if the code behind needs it to be completed before running, then we have a bug here.
+To solve it, we could wait for the end of this Task before executing the end of our method.
 To do this, we can use the Task.ContinueWith method:

 private void Button_Click(object sender, RoutedEventArgs e)